Skip to content

 Test your knowledge

 Q3.
-When should the forecast hierarchy be updated?
+When should the Forecast User roster and hierarchy be updated to keep forecasts accurate?

 §